 Democracy, accountability, responsibility and transparency

-Professional conduct and improvement of the quality of services in the pursuit of best practices while rooted in African experience;
+Professional conduct and improvement of the quality of services in the pursuit of the best practices while rooted in African experience

-To human rights as stated in the Universal Declaration of Human Rights, especially the right to freedom of creative expression, and anti-discrimination on the basis of gender, language, culture, ethnicity, nationality, sexual orientation, religious belief, health, age and disability.
+To human rights as stated in the Universal Declaration of Human Rights, including the rights to freedom of creative expression, and anti-discrimination on the basis of gender, language, culture, ethnicity, nationality, sexual orientation, religious belief, health, age and disability.